Core concepts

 Gimlet components

-• It also displays realtime git information about your commits, branches and their build statuses
+• It also displays real-time git information about your branches, commits and their build statuses.

-Gimlet follows the ClickOps approach.
-Every action you take on the dashboard is backed by a git commit.
-The integration is bi-directional, custom git or CLI actions show up in the dashboard too and don't break the UI.
+Working on the dashboard is gitops: every action you take on the dashboard is backed by a git commit.
+The integration is bi-directional, custom git or CLI actions also show up in the dashboard and don't break the UI.

 CI